SilkRose/Pony/stories/deternal/deternal.md

 Fluttershy nodded, but she didn't smile.
 "Thank you, girls.
 I love you too."

-Twilight stated, "I can send some ponies from Canterlot to come help you run the sanctuary."
+Twilight offered, "I can send some ponies from Canterlot to come help you run the sanctuary."

 Fluttershy nodded.
 "That would be nice.
 But I don't think there's anything that will really help."